Early Years Foundation Degree (Flexible and Distributed Learning Pathway)

 What makes Early Years at Worcester special?

-This flexible degree option allows you to study online and meet face to face at the University eight times per year.
+This flexible degree option allows you to study online and meet face to face on a Saturday at the University eight times per year.

 The programme has been designed to meet the needs of students wishing to enter the profession, as well as those already working in the sector who would like to enhance their skills or progress their careers.
 You may be looking to develop a leadership role within early years or to progress to a teaching career.
 If so, this is the ideal vocational route.